-Currency risk is the risk that financial instruments which are denominated in currencies other than the Company's functional currency, the Canadian dollar, will fluctuate due to changes in exchange rates and adversely impact the Company's reported income, cash flows or fair values of its investment holdings.
-The Company may reduce its foreign currency exposure through the use of derivative arrangements such as foreign exchange forward contracts or futures contracts.
-As at December 31, 2019 and 2018, the Company had exposure to the U.S. dollar through its holding of investments and assets and liabilities denominated in U.S. dollars.
-The amount by which the net assets of the Company would have increased or decreased, as at December 31, 2019, had the prevailing exchange rates been lowered or raised by \$0.01 was \$384 (2018 - \$322).
+Currency risk is the risk that financial instruments which are denominated in currencies other than the Company's functional currency, the United States dollar, will fluctuate due to changes in exchange rates and adversely impact the Company's reported income, cash flows or fair values of its investment holdings.
+The Company may reduce its currency exposure through the use of derivative arrangements such as foreign exchange forward contracts or futures contracts.
+As at March 31, 2020 and December 31, 2019, the Company had exposure to the Canadian dollar through its holding of investments and assets and liabilities denominated in Canadian dollars.
+The amount by which the net assets of the Company would have increased or decreased, as at March 31, 2020, had the prevailing exchange rates been lowered or raised by \$0.01 was \$10 (2019 - \$7).
 In practice, actual results may differ from this sensitivity analysis.

-The tables below indicate the currencies to which the Company had significant net exposure other than its functional currency as at December 31, 2019 and 2018, on its monetary assets and liabilities, as well as the underlying notional amount of any foreign forward currency contracts:
+The tables below indicate the currencies to which the Company had significant net exposure other than its functional currency as at March 31, 2020 and December 31, 2019, on its monetary assets and liabilities, as well as the underlying notional amount of any foreign forward currency contracts: